 In the long run, the employment of AI systems could lead to shifts in the medical profession.
 Particularly in areas like radiology where most of the work gets automated.

 This raises the concern that a high degree of employment of AI might lead to a fall in human knowledge and capacity over the years, making providers fail in detecting AI errors as well as in the further development of medical knowledge.
-(As it is a threat, or possibly a misconception, check out similar myths about Artificial Intelligence)

 While this technology still looms over certain layers of dangers and perils, Artificial Intelligence tools can aid the medical industry in enabling faster service, more accurate diagnosis, and data analytics for detecting trends or any genetic information that would expose someone to a particular disease.